kajgm/stocktracker/README.md

 Ensure the Docker deployment steps from above are followed on the target Raspberry Pi

-1. Mongodb currently does not support the ARM architecure used on raspberry pis.
+1. Mongodb currently does not support the ARM architecure used on Raspberry Pis.
 Please use the alternative image provided by themattman [mongodb-raspberrypi-docker](https://github.com/themattman/mongodb-raspberrypi-docker?tab=readme-ov-file#how-to-install)

-2. If running these commands over ssh, export the display
+2. If running these commands over ssh set the $DISPLAY environment variable

 ```sh
 export DISPLAY=:0